 Clearing can reduce demand for collateral through a practice called netting.
 There are two types of netting practices common in the industry: cross-product netting and multilateral netting.
 For a CCP that clears multiple types of contracts (e.g. interest rate swaps, forward rate agreements, overnight-index swaps, credit default swaps, etc.) cross-product netting involves netting across different derivatives products.
 For example, if firm A owes the CCP $10 million in collateral for IR swaps, but the CCP owes firm A $8 million for CD swaps, then firm A can just pay the CCP $2 million in net collateral.

-Multilateral netting involves netting payments across multiple firms. following For example involving .
+Multilateral netting involves netting payments across multiple firms.
+Consider the following example involving 3 firms.
 The set of obligations between the firms are as follows: firm A owes firm B $100 million and firm C $200 million; firm B owes firm A $50 million and firm C $150 million; firm C owes firm A $100 million and firm B $100 million.
 These obligations will usually arise because firms will demand collateral from each other to protect against default, as they enter swaps contracts with each other.
 This initial set of obligations is visualized in Figure 1a, where the arrows indicate the direction of the obligation (which firm owes who).
-Without multilateral netting, the firms can still engage in bilateral netting, .
+Without multilateral netting, the firms can still engage in bilateral netting, as shown in Figure 1b.
 In a bilateral netting regime, the firms “subtract” or “net out” their payment to each counterparty.
 Thus, the following payments would be made: firm A would pay firm B ($100 - $50) = $50 million and firm C ($200 - $100) = $100 million; firm B would pay firm C ($150 - $100) = $50 million.
 The total collateral demand would be $200 million.
 As shown in the figure, under this arrangement, firm B acts like a pass-through entity that collects a payment from firm A and transmits it to firm C. However, if firm B is unable to make the collateral payment, firm C loses some of the collateral it is due.
 Multilateral netting can eliminate this payment from firm B to firm C (with the CCP, which should be much better capitalized, now acting as the pass-through entity).
 Under multilateral netting Firm A would pay the CCP $150 million and the CCP would pay firm C $150 million (while firm B would not make any payments at all).
 The total collateral demand would be $150 million.
-Figure 1 graphically depicts the various netting scenarios described above.
+Figure 1c graphically depicts this multilateral netting scenario.

 Figure 1 Example of obligations between three firms (a) without any netting (b) with bilateral netting (c) with multilateral netting.
 Arrows indicate the direction of obligations (for example in (a) firm C owes firm B $100 million and firm C owes firm B $150 million).
 Under bilateral netting, firms “net out” the obligations with each counterparty on a bilateral basis.
 Thus, the set of two obligations between firm B and C is replaced by one obligation of $50 million from firm B to C, as shown in (b).
 Under central clearing, the payment from firm A to firm B can be eliminated and the clearinghiouse can simply collect $150 million in collateral from firm A and pass it directly to firm C, as shown in (c).